JaswanthReddyPadala/NeogCamp/LEVEL-0/week-1/project/documentation.md

 - Usage of for loops
 - Usage of basic data structures like arrays, dictionary

-Objective of creating this project is to create a quiz about MARVEL
+The objective of creating this project is to create a quiz about MARVEL

 ### For taking user inputs we use a npm package called [**'readline-sync'**](https://www.npmjs.com/package/readline-sync)